19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Appointment of inspectors

-5\.—(1) The Board may, with the approval of the Minister, appoint such number of inspectors as it may consider necessary for carrying this Act into effect.
+5\.—(1) The Board may appoint such number of inspectors as it may consider necessary for carrying this Act into effect.

 (2) The Commissioner for Labour and any Deputy Commissioner for Labour, Assistant Commissioner for Labour or inspecting officer appointed under the Employment Act (Cap.
 91) may exercise all or any of the powers of an inspector.